lo-chr/pivot-track/README.md

 # Pivot Track
-Pivot Track helps TI analysts to pivot on IoC and to track their research.
+Pivot Track helps TI analysts to pivot on IoC and to track their research results.
 ```
 Usage: pivottrack [OPTIONS] COMMAND [ARGS]...